 Instead of a sheet, cardstock paper or old newspapers will work as well.
 It helped me during the cleanup process after the kids were done playing.

 Also, there is no need of throwing this fun sensory material in the trash right away.
 I filled it back in my zip log bag and was able to reuse it several times afterward again.

-But let's take a look now on what we will need for our easy colored rice recipe.
+But let’s take a look now at what we will need for our easy colored rice recipe.